jlebon/paci/papr/README.md

 ```

 Note that modifications to Jenkins configurations fed to the S2I builder will
-probably require that you delete and recreate the PVC so that old configurations
+probably require that you delete and recreate the PVC so that previous
-don't override new ones:
+configurations don't override new ones:

 ```
 $ oc delete pvc jenkins
 $ oc new-app ... # as above
 <errors about existing objects, but recreates pvc>
-# if modifications require a new Jenkins image:
+# if modifications require a new Jenkins image
 $ oc start-build papr-jenkins
 # otherwise, to reuse the latest image built
 $ oc rollout latest dc/jenkins